This first appeared in The Havok Journal on November 6, 2020, but the issues discussed remain just as relevant today.

-I can’t speak for the other branches but it’s common knowledge within the USAF that it has a problem with its’ leadership.
-Toxic is the word that is heard more than any other, and way too frequently for it to be glossed over as a few disgruntled airmen.
+I can’t speak for the other branches but it’s common knowledge within the USAF that it has a problem with its leadership.
+Toxic is the word that is heard more than any other, and way too frequently for it to be glossed over by a few disgruntled airmen.

 “Nine months before Air Force Brig.
 Gen. Jennifer Grant pinned on her first star, members of the team tasked with investigating her behavior in the years leading up to her promotion said they’d never seen airmen so afraid to face their commander.

 The climate Grant created while leading the 50th Space Wing at Schriever Air Force Base in Colorado was described as “tyrannical” and “toxic,” by rank-and-file members and leaders alike.
 That’s according to a 122-page Air Force Inspector General report on Grant’s time leading the command from June 2017 to June 2019.
 Investigators interviewed more than 60 witnesses, according to the report obtained by Military.com.
 The inspector general substantiated three complaints made about Grant: that she created an unhealthy work environment, failed to treat people with dignity and respect, and improperly accepted a gift from a subordinate.

 The team tasked with investigating Grant’s behavior while leading the 50th Space Wing described the conditions she set for her subordinates as “the worst seen in 20 years.”

 She created a “culture of fear,” according to the report.
 A unit with pride in its mission saw its morale tank, according to the report, and was turned into “hushed masses afraid to speak up, speak out, or suggest meaningful innovation.”